 Still another culprit that may keep brighter skin at bay is stress.
 When you are upset and agitated, your brain pumps too high levels of cortisol, the stress hormone that changes blood flow and the skin’s ability to renew itself.

 Consider missed sleep as another robber of brighter skin.
 When you stay up too late and try to operate on less sleep, your health and skin pay the price.
 Your body needs those set seven to nine hours a night to repair itself.
-Otherwise, your brighter skin is replaced by more episodes of dark circles, dullness and drier skin due to a disrupted sleep cycle for blood circulation.
+Otherwise, your beautiful skin is replaced by more episodes of dark circles, dullness and drier skin due to a disrupted sleep cycle for blood circulation.

-Champions of Brighter Skin
+Champions of Glowing Skin

 Hormone problems can sometimes be solved just by tackling the ongoing skin issue such as an overly greasy complexion by turning to a different cleanser for oily skin, blotting tissues and oil-absorbing masks.
 You might also want to visit your doctor or a dermatologist to get checked out or change a medication.

-Another help to restore brighter skin is powering up your skin care for extra brightening effects.
+Another help to restore vibrant skin is powering up your skin care for extra brightening effects.
 You might want to replace the facial cleaner that you are using now with one that has alpha hydroxy acids that can help.
 The reason that ingredients like fruit acids can make a difference is that they can gently dissolve through the skin barrier to brighten it.

-Your kitchen can be an asset for brighter skin with all the helpful ingredients that are available for DIY beauty recipes.
+Your kitchen can be an asset for luminous skin with all the helpful ingredients that are available for DIY beauty recipes.
 One excellent DIY Illuminating Facial Mask that I make with strawberries can surely help for brighter skin.